Utqrsh04/Utqrsh04/README.md

 ## About Me 👨‍🎓
 - 🌱 I’m currently learning MERN Stack
-- 👯 I’m looking to intern Frontend developer roles
+- 👯 I’m looking to intern Fullstack developer roles
 - ⛏️ Working on my DSA and Problem Solving Skills
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/utkarsh-vishwa/">Linkedin</a>, <a href="https://www.instagram.com/utqrsh.exe/">Instagram</a>